nsrr/apples-documentation/pages/README.md

 ### Covariate/phenotype datasets
 [Covariate csv files](:files_path:/datasets) (apples-dataset-0.1.0.csv and apples-harmonized-dataset-0.1.0.csv) contain data on 1,516 subjects from up to seven research visits.
 The [appleid](:variables_path:/appleid) column is the unique APPLES identifier.
 The [visitn](:variables_path:/visitn) column distinguishes different research visits, and the [fileid](:variables_path:/fileid) column links covariate datasets to diagnostic PSG files.

 The dataset columns are described in the accompanying data dictionary files.
 The **variables** data dictionary file includes column names (id), labels (display names), descriptions, and other metadata.
 Categorical variables also include an associated “domain” (e.g., 1=Female, 0=Male), which are described in the **domains** data dictionary file.
-The **forms** data dictionary files provide links between variables and the sleep questionnaire form.

 The history of the covariate dataset and data dictionary files have been tracked on GitHub (https://github.com/nsrr/apples-data-dictionary).